Thomas Morstede: Legacy

-Morstede's will is dated 20 April 1450 and his body was buried in the church of St. Olave in Old Jewry.
+Morstede's will is dated 20 April 1450 and his body was buried in the church of St. Olave in Old Jewry in London.

 Morstede's legacy remains in many historical works.
 A manuscript titled A Fair Book of Surgery, which has been dated to 1446, making it one of the earliest surgical works written in English, has been attributed to Morstede.
 In the manuscript, Morstede states that surgeons should be skilled in both the theory and practice of surgery, and should conduct themselves graciously and show mercy to the poor.

 S.J.
 Lang has questioned Morstede's authorship of the manuscript, as it has direct parallels with John Bradmore's Philomena.
 Such similarities include a description of an incident at the Battle of Shrewsbury.
 Here, Henry Prince of Wales was struck with an arrow in the left-hand side of his face.
 The arrowhead became lodged and an instrument illustrated in both Morstede and Bradmore's manuscripts was devised to remove it.